lunchbag/hugo-blog/content/posts/new-beginnings.md

 So when my personal life took an unexpected sharp turn, it brought everything down with it, including my work in solopreneurship, [my online presence](https://twitter.com/lunchbag), and overall, my _joie de vivre._

-<span class="highlight">It's important to me to convey that my sudden and recent absence is not out of neglect for what I've always been passionate about, but out of necessity for the recovery of my mental health so I can come out of this a better version of myself.</span>
+<b>It's important to me to convey that my sudden and recent absence is not out of neglect for what I've always been passionate about, but out of necessity for the recovery of my mental health so I can come out of this a better version of myself.</b>

 # I'm going through a divorce.